EPCCed/intro_to_cp2k/day2/README.md

 a large amount of data will be produced).

 We are going to set the input so that it writes a restart file every 50 steps.
-Add the following into the MOTION section of the input file and run it again.
+Add the following into the `&MOTION` section of the input file and run it again.
 (Please make sure to change the input file name in cp2k-job-4.sh as well or you will run the restart again)